mnakhli-noon/advent-of-code-2024-go/README.md

 # Build and run Part Two
 go run solution.go -partTwo

-# Use the Claude-improved solution (if improved.go exists)
+# Use the improved solution (if improved.go exists)
-go run solution.go improved.go -claude
+go run solution.go improved.go -improved

-# Use Claude-improved solution for Part Two
+# Use improved solution for Part Two
-go run solution.go improved.go -claude -partTwo
+go run solution.go improved.go -improved -partTwo
 ```

 ### Flags
 - `-partTwo`: Switches the solution to solve Part Two of the puzzle
   - When this flag is passed, the program will typically use a different logic or input processing method for Part Two of the puzzle
-- `-claude`: Uses the improved solution from `improved.go` (if the file exists)
+- `-improved`: Uses the improved solution from `improved.go` (if the file exists)

 ## Learning Goals
 - [ ] Understand Go's syntax and idioms